jigonzale04/jigonzale04/README.md

 ---

-## 🚀 What I Do — and Why It Matters
+## 🚀 What I Do, and Why It Matters

 I work at the intersection of **business strategy, decision science, and applied AI:** translating advanced machine learning, deep learning, and generative AI into **practical systems that shape real organizational decisions**.